 No, it is a supplemental exam that must be registered and paid for separately.
 Only candidates seeking licensure in Florida should register for this exam.

-Some schools charge for the use of their facility, or may require a refundable deposit.
-This is a fee levied by the school that the CDCA does not collect.
+Host schools charge for the use of their facility, or may require a refundable deposit.
 Site usage fees must be paid to the school before you take the exam.
-The “Facility Fee and General Information sheet” is available to download under the “calendar” tab on the CDCA main website.
+The “Facility Fee and General Information sheet” will provide detailed information about the facility fee and instruments provided by the school.
+You can download this information from the “calendar” tab on the CDCA main website.

 Exam/Re-take Questions (12)